influxdata/influx_tsm/README.md

 reduction in disk usage, and significantly improved write-throughput, when writing data into those shards.

+`influx_tsm` is not actively maintained as the TSM file format has been standard since InfluxDB 0.10.0 was released in 2016, but is provided for users that may have data in the older formats.

 Conversion can be controlled on a database-by-database basis.
 By default a database is backed up before it is converted, allowing you to roll back any changes.
 Because of the backup process, ensure the